pwais/oarphpy/oarphpy_test/fixtures/images/README.md

 ## `imagenet`

-These images downloaded from http://image-net.org/explore
+These images downloaded from http://image-net.org/explore.
+See image-net.org for individual image copyright and license terms.